elba7r/system-v9/erpnext/docs/user/manual/en/customer-portal/sign-up.md

 # Sign Up

-Your Customer and Suppliers can signup to your ERPNext account by following Signup option on the Login Page.
+Your Customer and Suppliers can signup to your Revalue ERP account by following Signup option on the Login Page.

 #### Step 1: Signup